Unknown6656/AutoIt-Interpreter/readme.md

 So we call it an **Interpiler** for now...

-# AutoIt Interpreter
+# AutoIt ~Interpreter~ Interpiler

-This AutoIt-Interpreter is written in C# and F# targeting the .NET-Core Framework in order to provide full platform independency.
+This AutoIt-~Interpreter~Interpiler is written in C# and F# targeting the .NET-Core Framework in order to provide full platform independency.

 It uses a modified version of the [_Piglet_-Library](https://github.com/Dervall/Piglet) written by [Dervall](https://github.com/Dervall) in order to improve expression parsing.
 All credits go to him for the wonderful LR-Parser-Library!!